-The first question we need to answer, however, is how BIG were the implements of war that Goliath used and how TALL and STRONG he had to be to use them.
-The Bible says his height was 'six cubits and a span" (1Samuel 17:4).
-The exact length of the ancient cubit, using modern measurement standards, is a topic of debate.
+The Bible says Goliath's height was 'six cubits and a span" (1Samuel 17:4).
 Various Bible commentaries place the length of a cubit anywhere from 17 inches (43.2 centimeters) to 21 inches (53.3 centimeters).
 The length of a span is highly likely around 9 inches (22.9 centimeters).
-Conservatively, Goliath was 9 feet 3 inches tall or 2.82 meters and likely was a bit bigger!
-Compare this to the average height of a U.S. male (2003-2006 data) of 5 feet 10 inches (1.8 meters).
+Conservatively, Goliath was 9 feet 3 inches tall or 2.82 meters and likely was taller!
+Compare this to the average height of a U.S. male which is 5 feet 10 inches (1.8 meters).

 It is safe to say that Goliath wore a protective coat that weighed at least 78 U.S. pounds (35.4 kilograms).
 Several commentaries place the weight of the coat at an amazing 156 U.S. pounds (70.8 kilograms)!
 The length of his spear may have been as long as 26 feet (7.9 meters).
-The head alone on the spear weighed at least 17 pounds U.S. (7.7 kilograms).
-Goliath was a formidable opponent indeed!
-David had these heavy, super-sized weapons to transport!
+The head alone on it weighed at least 17 pounds U.S. (7.7 kilograms).
+He was a formidable opponent indeed!